-Now, one might ascribe this behavior to being an example of elephantine delinquency due to the young males’ “rogue” status (and most males do leave their family group at some point anyway).
+Now, one might ascribe this destructive behavior to being an example of elephantine delinquency due to the young males’ “rogue” status (and most males do leave their family group at some point anyway).
 They had simply formed a gang which promoted their survival.
 But this view is circular in reasoning.
 Further, they were not forced out of the herd by their own kind when they had come of age…These were elephants that were orphaned, at one time, quite young — too young, say the biologists who study them.

 Investigations revealed that their parents and extended family members were decimated by ivory poachers, leaving them without the crucial bonding needed for healthy/adaptive survival and, most importantly, the preservation of the species.
 They had become ‘personality’-disordered pachyderms because of us humans.
-Surely, this phenomenon qualifies, on some level, as ‘Nature in revolt’, or, taking revenge against us.
+Surely, this phenomenon qualifies, on some level, as ‘Nature in Revolt’, or, Nature taking revenge against us.

 There are no doubt many other such tales out there.
-The “fringe” naturalist, historian and writer Charles Fort made it his great passion to report on such strange and over-whelming mass phenomena.
+The “fringe” naturalist, historian, and writer Charles Fort made it his life’s great passion to report on such strange and over-whelming mass phenomena.
 In his The Book of the Damned (1914) we have copious documentation of Nature run amok.
 It’s unsettling but also engrossing reading.

 For sure, we “love” Nature.
 We depend on Nature (despite out living in denial so much of the time) …but we also fear Nature.
 Those of us who study Nature prefer to call this respecting Nature.
 Those who embrace Nature call it obeying Nature.
 When we disobey Nature, or deny its fundamental reality, we pay the price, sometimes horrifyingly.